Early access: History

 One of the best-known early examples of this model is Minecraft.
-The game's development began in 2009 by Markus Persson initially for internet browsers that he developed alongside his full-time job.
+The game's development began in 2009 by Markus Persson initially for web browsers that he developed alongside his full-time job.
 The alpha-version game proved popular enough that within the month of release, Persson added a means by which players could pay 10 euros (approximately US$15) to access the game, allowing him to continue its development.
 As sales of the game increased, he was able to quit his job about eight months later to work on the game full-time, founding Mojang to bring on a larger development team.
 Minecraft continued to offer early access throughout its development period, assuring those that bought into it would receive the final version for free, which happened in November 2011.
 Prior to this, nearly two million players had purchased into the alpha- and beta-stage releases, with over $33 million raised from these early sales.
 Minecraft's success led to the early access approach becoming a popular way to publishing indie titles.

 Approach

 To help early access, some digital distribution storefronts have provided the sales and distribution mechanisms for developers to use to offer their titles under early access.
 While these stores take a small fraction of the sales for the service, they also handle complex issues with payments through credit card and services like PayPal, bandwidth for delivering software, redemption of keys for other digital storefronts, and promotion within the storefront.
 The digital storefront Desura launched an alpha-funding initiative in 2011 to help indie developers promote upcoming titles.
 Valve added an early access to Steam in March 2013, allowing developers to take advantage of the Steam storefront and the Steamworks API.
-The storefront GOG.com began an early access program, "Games in Development" similar to Steam's in January 2016, but staying true to their storefront's philosophy, maintaining digital rights management-free titles and providing more curation to vet the titles using the service.
+The storefront GOG.com began an early access program (EAP), "Games in Development" similar to Steam's in January 2016, but staying true to their storefront's philosophy, maintaining digital rights management-free titles and providing more curation to vet the titles using the service.
 GOG further implemented a 14-day, no-questions-asked refund policy for early access titles, which removes some of the risk for the potential buyer. itch.io introduced its Refinery early-access program in May 2016, which allowed developers to choose from other early-access models, including limited-user alphas and by-invite-only betas.

 The Humble Bundle group has created a Humble Store that also provides storefront and distribution methods for indie gamers that wish to sell early access to games, and for developers looking to get on Steam, offers the ability to provide Steam redemption keys once these titles are listed at the storefront, while also incorporating a method to allow players to pay or tip the developer in addition to the base cost.